aws/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 ### IpSet

-Use an AWS::WAFv2::IPSet to identify web requests that originate from specific IP addresses or ranges of IP addresses.
+Use an `IpSet` to identify web requests that originate from specific IP addresses or ranges of IP addresses.
 For example, if you're receiving a lot of requests from a ranges of IP addresses, you can configure AWS WAF to block them using an IP set that lists those IP addresses.

 Example: